F.A.Q.

 The provided FAQ on German law will be exclusively around my expertise (Corporate Taxes, Companies and their directors, Immigration, Private Taxes) if it is not just something practical.

 Inside the FAQ for business legalities, we want to provide you with a very basic understanding that you can prepare the consultation with us.
-This category collects topics around businesses (company law) as well as making business.
+This category collects topics around businesses (company law) as well as doing business.

 This section will describe the legalities of a private person in Germany – on a general basis.